 What factors affect the value of my pain and suffering damages?

-There are a number of factors that come into play when calculating pain and suffering damages in personal injury cases.
-These are only some of the factors that can impact your pain and suffering settlement or award:
+Several factors come into play when calculating pain and suffering damages in personal injury cases.
+However, these are only some of the factors that can impact your pain and suffering settlement or award:

-- The recovery timeline.
-Estimating how long it would take to fully recover from your injury can also impact the value of your pain and suffering damages and your personal injury claim as a whole.
+Estimating how long it would take to recover from your injury fully can also impact the value of your pain and suffering damages and your personal injury claim as a whole.

-- The long-term consequences.
-You should also consider any long-term effects stemming from your injury in order to assign a monetary value to your pain and suffering.
+You should also consider any long-term effects of your injury to assign a monetary value to your pain and suffering.

-The best way to increase the value of your settlement and seek fair compensation for your pain and suffering is by documenting your injuries, pain, suffering, and recovery every single day.
-This can be done by keeping a journal.
-Also, it’s equally important to seek legal counsel from a personal injury attorney to help build a strong legal case and maximize your compensation.
+The best way to increase the value of your settlement and seek fair compensation for your pain and suffering is by documenting your injuries, pain, suffering, and recovery every day.
+So, keep a daily journal.
+Also, it’s important to seek counsel from a personal injury attorney to build a strong case and maximize your compensation.

 What types of evidence do I need to prove pain and suffering?

-You have the burden of proving the negative impact of your injury on your physical, mental, and emotional health stemming from your accident.
+You bear the burden of proof.
+You must prove the negative impact of your injury on your physical, mental, and emotional health stemming from your accident.

-Your personal injury attorney can help you strengthen your legal claim by collecting all available types of evidence to prove pain and suffering, including:
+Your personal injury attorney can help you strengthen your legal claim.
+Your attorney will help collect all available types of evidence to prove pain and suffering, including: